 - Ask about guarantees on service and quality.

-- Ask their opinion on number of colors, size, and quantities that will accomplish your desired goals.
+- Ask their opinion on number of colors, size, and quantities that will accomplish your desired goals at the best price.

 Step Three: When obtaining information and pricing on promotional stickers be sure to ask about:

 - The material to be printed on and printing process.
 Make sure the material is suitable for outdoor use and that inks will not fade.